 How to create voice

-Language plays a significant part in voice:
+Language plays a significant part:

 Adjectives: significant / potential / important / instrumental /